ibm-hyper-protect/zos-vpc-custom-image-builder/README.md

 1. Use the Wazi image builder to upload your z/OS image to IBM Cloud Object Store (COS)
 2. Adjust [my-settings.auto.tfvars](my-settings.auto.tfvars-template) with the name of the COS bucket
+   - **NOTE:** there is currently a bug in the Image builder not uploading the `image-metadata.json` as json.
+As circumvention you can use the COS UI to download it and upload it again.
+This will correct the format.
 3. `terraform apply` - this will create the VSI with the required data volumes
 4. Follow the [data_mover](data_mover/README.md) instructions to download the ECKD disks from COS to VPC volumes
    - **TBD**: this script will be executed from Terraform in following versions